Merchant Marine Act of 1916 (Alexander Act): Passage and amendment

 The dispersing of the $50 million was to be overseen by the Emergency Fleet Corporation (EFC).
-Senate Democrats managed to get the bill amended prior to passage that forbade the U.S. from purchasing ships from belligerent powers, "tremendously emasculating" the act according to Secretary of the Treasury William Gibbs McAdoo.
-Despite such criticism by hardliners, the act signified the birth of the modern American merchant marine.
+Senate Democrats managed to get the bill amended prior to its passage to forbid the US from purchasing ships from belligerent powers, "tremendously emasculating" the act according to US Treasury Secretary William Gibbs McAdoo.
+Despite such criticism by hardliners, the Act signified the birth of the modern US merchant marine.